Register to vote if you are homeless or have no fixed address

 You need to complete the form in ink and make sure that you answer all of the questions that apply to you.
 If you do not have a fixed address, you will usually need to tick the first box in the “Your address for registration” section and enter the address that you want to use in the box marked “Address 1”.

-Return the form to Electoral Services office, Brighton Town Hall, Bartholomew Square, Brighton BN1 1JA.
+Return the form to Electoral Services office, Hove Town Hall, Norton Road, Hove, BN3 3BQ.